hy2287/nyu-cloud-finalproj-backend/README.md

 {"ALL": [{"player_full_name": "Trae Young", "count": "92", "ranking": "6"}], "POSITIVE": [{"player_full_name": "Trae Young", "count": "11", "ranking": "5"}], "NEGATIVE": [{"player_full_name": "Trae Young", "count": "10", "ranking": "6"}], "NEUTRAL": [{"player_full_name": "Trae Young", "count": "68", "ranking": "6"}]}
 ```

-# TO DO (Everyone please update here from time to time)
+## TO DO (Everyone please update here from time to time)
-1. Expose all API endpoints to the frontend via API Gateway (assigned to Mark)
-2. Add user personalization and allow users to subscribe to get updates about their favorite players
-- Write the backend logic to auto generate daily player report (assigned to Mark)
-- Integrate SNS/SES that sends the daily player reports to a list of email addresses (assigned to Mark)
-- Write the backend logic to store/maintain the user subscription details (assigned to Mark)
-- Set up AWS Cognito (assigned to ?.
-Half-way done, contact Mark for more details)
+1. Set up and integrate AWS Cognito with the front end (assigned to ?)
-3. NBA data scraping (assigned to ?)
+2. NBA data scraping (assigned to Joy)
 - Create a more comprehensive table for the current NBA players.
 One-off manual effort is needed
 - Currently only 2 columns (Fullname, Nicknames), we need (Fullname, Nicknames, PhotoS3Url, Team)
 - Third-party NBA API may be helpful